Bain Capital: 1984 founding and early history

 Bain Capital was founded in 1984 by Bain & Company partners Mitt Romney, T. Coleman Andrews III, and Eric Kriss, after Bill Bain had offered Romney the chance to head a new venture that would invest in companies and apply Bain's consulting techniques to improve operations.
 In addition to the three founding partners, the early team included Fraser Bullock, Robert F. White, Joshua Bekenstein, Adam Kirsch, and Geoffrey S. Rehnert.

-Romney initially had the titles of president and managing general partner or managing partner.
+Romney initially held the titles of president and managing general partner or managing partner.
 He later became referred to as managing director or CEO as well.
 He was also the sole shareholder of the firm.
-At the beginning, the firm had fewer than ten employees.
+At the time, the firm had fewer than ten employees.

 In the face of skepticism from potential investors, Romney and his partners spent a year raising the $37 million in funds needed to start the new operation.
 Bain partners put in $12 million of their own money and sourced the rest from wealthy individuals.
 Early investors included Boston real estate mogul Mortimer Zuckerman and Robert Kraft, the owner of the New England Patriots football team.
 They also included members of elite Salvadoran families such as Ricardo Poma whose capital fled the country's civil war.
 They and other wealthy Latin Americans invested $9 million primarily through offshore companies registered in Panama.

 While Bain Capital was founded by Bain executives, the firm was not an affiliate or a division of Bain & Company but rather a completely separate company.
 Initially, the two firms shared the same offices—in an office tower at Copley Place in Boston—and a similar approach to improving business operations.
 However, the two firms had put in place certain protections to avoid sharing information between the two companies and the Bain & Company executives had the ability to veto investments that posed potential conflicts of interest.
 Bain Capital also provided an investment opportunity for partners of Bain & Company.
 The firm initially gave a cut of its profits to Bain & Company, but Romney later persuaded Bill Bain to give that up.